Manufacture of made-up textile articles, except apparel — Strategic Scorecard

 - Impact: Supply chains are becoming more robust and responsive, facilitating a transition toward just-in-time manufacturing models.

-ER03Asset Rigidity & Capital Barrier 3View ER03 attribute detailsModerate Asset Rigidity.
+ER03Asset Rigidity & Capital Barrier 2 solutions 3View ER03 attribute detailsModerate Asset Rigidity.
 While primary textile machinery is mobile, the sector is increasingly anchored by specialized digital production systems and rigorous compliance infrastructure.
 Companies must now invest in proprietary automated cutting and inventory management software to remain competitive.

 - Metric: Capital expenditure in industrial textiles has grown by approximately 4.2% annually, driven by the integration of Industry 4.0 IoT-enabled machinery.